Skip to Main Content

 • Abstract - a short summary of a document that can either appear at the beginning of the document or in an index.
 Indexes that include abstracts are often themselves called abstracts (i.e., Historical Abstracts, Social Work Abstracts).

-• Boolean searching - is a way to combine keywords using AND, OR and NOT (also known as Boolean Operators) to search a database or search engine.
+• Boolean searching - A way to combine keywords using AND, OR and NOT (also known as Boolean Operators) to search a database or search engine.
 Keywords can be combined in three ways.
 Each will result in a different set of search results

 • *AND: *concept one AND concept two (results include both concepts